k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 To add an SQL statement through the Interface Explorer Tree, right-click the relevant table or specific table fields ensuring that only the chosen fields are included.
 The available statements include SELECT, INSERT, UPDATE and DELETE.

-The Query Builder tool can be opened through the Interface Explorer view (as explained above and as can be watched below) as well as a pop-up window in the LU Schema, Graphit and Broadway.
+> Note: The Query Builder tool can be opened through the **Interface Explorer view** (as explained above and as can be watched below) as well as a pop-up window in the LU Schema, Graphit and Broadway.

 ![](images/web/db_interface_explorer_select.gif)